ingydotnet/project-tag/ReadMe.md

 ## Description

-If you are like me you have dozenss of projects involving hundreds of repos.
+If you are like me you have dozens of projects involving hundreds of repos.
 Many repos serve several projects.
 How do you organize them well?

 This idea came to me in a dream.
 Symlinks are man's best friend.
 Here's how I